Pat Paulsen: Political campaigns

 After CBS sold five minutes of airtime on The Smothers Brothers Comedy Hour for a political ad, the show's writers came up with a bit in which Paulsen disclaimed association with the ad and stating that the ad was unfair to him as a candidate.
 CBS refused to air the bit, but the incident became the impetus for the Smothers Brothers writers launching a Pat Paulsen presidential campaign.
 His campaign in 1968 and succeeding years was grounded in comedy, although not without serious commentary.
 He ran the supposed campaigns using obvious lies, double talk and tongue-in-cheek attacks on the major candidates, and he responded to all criticism with his catchphrase, "Picky, picky, picky".
 His campaign slogans included "Just a common, ordinary, simple savior of America's destiny", "We’ve upped our standards, now up yours" and "United we sit".
 He gave essentially the same answer to every question on social issues: "To get to the meat of the matter, I will come right to the point, and take note of the fact that the heart of the issue in the final analysis escapes me."
 In announcing his candidacy on the Smothers Brothers show, Paulsen said, "Now I ask you: Will I solve our economic problems?
 Will I ease the causes of racial tension?
 Will I bring a peaceful end to Vietnam?
 Sure, why not?"

+In 1972, Paulsen ran in the New Hampshire Republican Presidential Primary appearing on the ballot along with incumbent Richard Nixon and Congressman Pete McCloskey (R-CA).
 Paulsen's name appeared on the ballot in New Hampshire for the Democratic primary several times.
 In 1996, he received 921 votes (one percent) to finish second to President Bill Clinton (76,754 votes); this was ahead of real politicians such as Buffalo mayor James D. Griffin.
 In 1992, he came in second to George Bush in the North Dakota Republican primary.
 In the 1992 Republican Party primaries, he received 10,984 votes total.